 Dr. Weichung Wang is a professor at the Institute of Applied Mathematical Sciences, Department of Mathematics and Data Science Degree Program of National Taiwan University.
 His research interests include medical artificial intelligence, matrix computing, and scientific computing.
-He received the Nian-Tsz Award, NTU Outstanding Professor Award, MOST Outstanding Young Scholar Project, and an Honorary Research Fellow of the National Center for Theoretical Sciences.
+He received the Nian-Tsz Award, NTU Outstanding Professor Award, MOST Outstanding Young Scholar Project, MOST Futuretech Award, and an Honorary Research Fellow of the National Center for Theoretical Sciences.
 Professor Wang serves as the president of the Taiwan Society for Industrial and Applied Mathematics (TWSIAM) and has been the secretary of EASIAM and TMS.
 He also serves on the editorial board of international journals, including the SIAM Journal on Mathematics of Data Science, and is actively involved in major international conference organizations.

 Ph.D. in Applied Mathematics, 1996